Uniform civil code essay for IAS exam

 ● Art 28- deals with issue of religious instruction in educational institutions.

-Arguments in favor of UCC-
+Arguments in favor of Uniform Civil Code-

 - It Will Integrate India-India is a country with many religions, customs and practices.
 A uniform civil code will help in integrating India more than it has ever been since independence.
 It will help in bringing every Indian, despite his caste, religion or tribe, under one national civil code of conduct.